rai-project/go-caffe/README.md

 Make sure you have already [install mlmodelscope dependences](https://docs.mlmodelscope.org/installation/source/dependencies/) and [set up the external services](https://docs.mlmodelscope.org/installation/source/external_services/).

-The default is to use GPU, if you don't have a GPU, do `go build -tags nogpu` instead of `go build`.
+On linux, the default is to use GPU, if you don't have a GPU, do `go build -tags nogpu` instead of `go build`.

 ### batch